Alex McSweeney

-Alex McSweeney is a British actor, best known for playing Graham Foster in EastEnders from 2003 to 2005.
+Alexander Nicholas Peter McSweeney (born 20 December 1966) is an English actor, writer and director, best known for playing Graham Foster in EastEnders from 2003 to 2005, and again in 2023.
 Other programmes he has appeared in include Silent Witness and Holby City.
 He also appeared in Lewis, in 2007.
 He has also portrayed 'Captain Wilder' in the third series of the ITV show Primeval in 2009.
 He was also a regular guest actor on The Bill between 1994 and 2003, before taking on the role of series regular David Radford in 2004.

-Career
+Life and career

-Following training at London Academy of Performing Arts (LAPA), and the Academy Drama School, he appeared in such roles as 'One Ball Bill' in Keen Eddie comedy-drama television series for the Fox network, alongside Sienna Miller in 2003.
+McSweeney was born on 20 December 1966 in Lambeth, London and following training at London Academy of Performing Arts (LAPA), and the Academy Drama School, he appeared in such roles as 'One Ball Bill' in Keen Eddie comedy-drama television series for the Fox network, alongside Sienna Miller in 2003.
+In 2003, he joined the cast of the BBC soap opera EastEnders as Graham Foster, with the character appearing until January 2005, after the character was found guilty for the rape of Little Mo Mitchell (Kacey Ainsworth), which resulted in her pregnancy.
 He was in Steven Berkoff's groundbreaking production of On The Waterfront at the Theatre Royal Haymarket in 2008.

 In the summer of 2011, while performing in Steven Berkoff's "Oedipus" at the Edinburgh Fringe Festival, Alex directed a cast of young actors in the play A Hero of Our Time.
 The play, written by Alex was a take on the Russian Novel by Mikhail Lermontov and was generally received well by critics.

 He played the recurring role of D.S.
 Sykes in Hollyoaks from 2013 until his character was killed by gangster Fraser Black in April 2014.

 He played a lecturer who has a motorbike accident in BBC Doctors in 2015.

 In an episode of Call the Midwife (March 2016), he played Joe Blacker.

 Alongside his acting career, he is also a Doctor of Literature and lectures at two London Universities in English & Drama.
 Drama at Kingston University and is a Senior Lecturer in English and Creative Writing at London Southbank University.

 He wrote 'Out of the Cage' a play about women munition workers in the First World War in 2013/14.
 It subsequently got published and premiered at the Park Theatre London in January 2015.
 A national tour of the play was put in motion for 2017.

 He then appeared in Endeavour in 2017 as 'Terence Bakewell'.

+In 2023, it was announced McSweeney would reprise the role of Graham in EastEnders as part of a storyline which sees the character's son Freddie Slater (Bobby Brazier) discover his true paternity.